tomduck/electrostatics/README.md

 Installation
 ------------

-Install into python3 (as root) by executing
+Install into python3 by executing (as root)

 ~~~
 # pip3 install git+https://github.com/tomduck/electrostatics.git
 ~~~

-Alternatively, download the source and run `setup.py`.
+Alternatively, download the source and run (as root)  `setup.py install`.

 Examples